-There was a transfer from level 3 to level 1 during the year for Group's investment in an equity securities.
+There was no transfer from level 3 or level 2 to level 1 in either direction during the year and there was transfer from level 3 to level 1 during 2022 for Group's investment in an equity securities.
 The debt securities have been fair valued using its quoted prices.
 Other loans and borrowings are repriced at frequent intervals and hence the carrying value is a reasonable approximation of its fair value.
 The Group has not disclosed the fair value for financial instruments such as short-term trade and other receivables, trade and other payables and cash and bank balances, because their carrying amounts are a reasonable approximation of fair values.